With applications in engineering, construction, transportation, and crafting, styrofoam is probably one of the most versatile materials on earth.

 Styrofoam is actually a specific brand of polystyrene foam manufactured by The Dow Chemical Company.

 The actual Styrofoam brand material is a specific type of extruded polystyrene foam (XPS) which is blue in color, hence the nickname “Blue Board”.
-It is mainly used in different types of building materials, specifically in pipe insulation or insulation sheathing.
+It is mainly used in different types of building materials, specifically in pipe insulation or insulation sheathing, it is also good for soundproofing pipes.

 The white material which is colloquially known as ‘styrofoam’ is actually a different material that is made of expanded polystyrene foam (EPS).